tfresource/tfresource-website/topics/Tips-for-reviewing-pages.md

 - Pages now begin with an initial capital letter, and all spaces have been changed to under_scores.
 - e.g. a link pointing to `temporal data` would now be `Temporal_data`
+- Note you DO NOT NEED the `.md` extension to link to a page name: just use its full exact name _before_ the .md extension.

 ## Missing Images